a-r-d/a-r-d.github.io/_posts/2025-04-07-ai-progress-alignment.markdown

 If you believe any of this it's very easy to say you should buy Nvidia, Coreweave, Core Scientific, NuScale, many companies in semiconductor supply chain, Meta, Google, Microsoft, and almost any rapidly growing electricity utility, etc.

-Recently the market has been impacted by two things: Deepseek shock and Tariff policy fears.
+Recently the market has been negatively impacted by two things: Deepseek shock and Tariff policy fears.

-Regarding Deepseek: yes they did a more efficient training run, but as I will clarify below all capital and resources will continually become more valuable since you will be able to apply infinite intelligence toward their use.
+Regarding Deepseek: yes they did a more efficient training run and many clever optimizations but as I will clarify below all capital and resources will continually become more valuable since you will be able to apply infinite intelligence toward their use.

+It's also literally an existential risk in terms of national security of nation states that they maintain a lead in AI and investing less in AI infrastructure because they can is not what will happen.
+They will keep the pedal to the metal and press every possible advantage they have (meaning the USA and China both).

 To put a finer point on this: there will be infinite demand for more powerful intelligence and it will suck all capital and resources into a [technocapital singularity](https://en.wikipedia.org/wiki/Technological_singularity).
 All I can see over the past 3 years is more and more lining up toward this outcome.